-This particular project for ‘Drawing, Permanence and Place’ has its starting point in Walter Benjamin’s writing and, in particular, the ‘Arcades Project’.
+This ongoing project has its starting point in Walter Benjamin’s writing and, in particular, the ‘Arcades Project’.
 For Benjamin the Paris arcades represented one of the fundamental early examples of the continuous interpenetration of inner and outer space.
 He regarded arcades and private interiors as corresponding spatial formations.
 It is this simultaneity of outside and inside, past and present, found elements and texts that inspired my wish to research his writing and to spend some time in Paris.
 For several days I walked, observed, photographed, sketched and gathered visual imagery.
 This allowed me to respond to a particular location (Paris), to the strange idea of an outside space on the inside (the arcades) and to assemble a collection of found and unexpected elements.

 ‘Homeless thoughts – a notebook is a temporary resting place for thoughts; he would have to call ‘printings’ houses.
 (Walter Benjamin’s Archive, p.
 152)